Governance

 Janelle Richards

-Deputy Board Chair, Director / Member of Governance and People Committee
+Deputy Board Chair, Director, Chair of People and Governance Committee

 Janelle is a People and Culture professional with over 30 years experience, in both international and Australian settings as well as humanitarian development and rapid response contexts.
-She is currently P & C Director in an INGO in Melbourne that works in over 70 countries.
+She recently retired from CBM Australia, where she served as People and Culture Director.
 Janelle is passionate about creating working environments and cultures that encourage employees to reach their potential and contribute to the achievement of the organisation’s overall goals and mission.

 Bachelor of Arts (Social Sciences)